 Our team of writers and content managers use Google Docs to put together outlines, write articles, plan strategies and more.
 We collaborate in real time to get things done faster.

 This remote work tool is free with a Gmail account but there is a storage limit.
+Gmail accounts are great for managing your work correspondence and recurring emails.
 A G Suite subscription will get your team more storage space for all the work you’re doing on Docs.

 Sales and marketing teams can also work remotely thanks to the tools we mention below.
 The following tools range email marketing pipeline apps to social media management and webinar broadcasting.

 The Visme team uses each of these tools for various purposes across our different marketing strategies and they're helpful for our distributed team.